-Summary 2017: On June 20, 2017, the City Council adopted a Resolution (Reso.
+Summary 2018: On June 20, 2017, the City Council adopted a Resolution (Reso.
 No. 17-24) to approve the 2017-2019 Strategic Plan as a policy document to be used by the City in prioritizing city-wide projects and programs.
 Within the Plan is an emphasis to support environmental vitality with a strategic goal to develop a Creek and Watershed Management Plan.
-The City's Fiscal Year 2018/19 budget has line-item detail of \$200,000 for professional services to develop the Plan.
-While no request for proposals (RFP) has yet been posted, the City expects development of the Plan to begin sometime in 2018-2019.
+The City's Fiscal Year 2018/19 budget also contains funding in the Advance Planning Professional Services line item to develop the Plan.
+Consultant selection and project kick-off is expected in early 2019.